All Episodes

 Are they cutting back on the budget or whatever?

-And she said, oh my, who's them?
+And she said, oh, my.

 And he said, I don't know who in the heck or what they are, but they told us to stay out of space.

-So they've canceled, according to what she told me this morning, they canceled the contracts for Moon, Mars missions and the Skylab because the Skylab was supposed to be a stepping stone Where we could launch inexpensive manned space flights.
+So they've canceled, according to what she told me this morning, they canceled the contracts for moon, Mars missions, and the Skylab because the Skylab was supposed to be a stepping stone where we could launch inexpensive manned space flights.

-Alright, I can fill you in a little bit.
+All right, I can fill you in a little bit.

-I mean, it flat cancelled them.
+I mean, it flat canceled them.

-In the last couple of days, after a big controversy, Daniel Golden, NASA Administrator, reversed the whole thing.
+In the last couple of days, after a big controversy, Daniel Golden, NASA administrator, reversed the whole thing, but without giving any details of any missions that are planned or budgeted.

-So, in other words, there actually was a memo that went out that said the whole thing's being cancelled, and the political flack hit the fan, Golden reversed it, but now what you're saying is almost like another source, and we're cancelling the space station?
+Golden reversed it, but now what you're saying is almost like another source, and we're canceling the space station?

 Yeah, here's a totally different source.

-Of course, I heard the same thing that you had heard.
+And, of course, I heard the same thing that you had heard.

 They just were probably going to have them do new ones, you know, maybe to save money or something.

-But now it's a totally independent source with all the emotion involved.
+But now, it's a totally independent source with all the emotion involved.

-And as I said, a guy who came to Mufon meetings and would chuckle and laugh, you know, about the things we were talking about.
+And as I said, a guy who came to MUFON meetings and would chuckle and laugh, you know, about the things we were talking about.

 He's not laughing now.

-He's not laughing now, and is an apparent victim of what's going on.
+He's not laughing now and is an apparent victim of what's going on.

 And again, the real kicker is, when asked why, he pointed up and said, because of them.